akhilmaskeri/marginalia/README.md

   - Sidenotes can be configured to work one of two ways:
     - **Markdown footnotes**: `This is a sentence[^1].`
     - **an HTML tag**: `<span class="sidenote">`.
+  - HTML Tag sidenotes work in _Editing_ and _Reading_ modes.
+When using footnotes, this currently only works in Reading Mode.
 - **Margin Notes**: Non-numbered notes displayed in the margin.
 In Editing Mode, it will display a symbol in the main text where the margin note is "placed".
   - **Markdown footnotes**: Written as `[^mn-1]` or `[^mn-kitchen]`
   - **HTML**: Written as `<span class="sidenote margin-note">`.